Trent Port Marina is a first-class municipal marina unlike any of its kind.

 Boating Ontario's Clean Marine Program

-Trent Port Marina is proud to have achieved a 5 Anchor Clean Marine rating through the Ontario-developed Clean Marine Eco-Rating Program.
-The program allows marine businesses to follow best environmental practices to reduce and prevent water, air and land pollution associated with recreational boating activities in Ontario.
+Trent Port Marina is proud to be a member of Boating Ontario’s Clean Marine Eco-Rating program.
+The Program allows marine businesses to follow best environmental practices to reduce and prevent water, air and land pollution associated with recreational boating activities in Ontario.

 Trent Port Marina proudly flies the Clean Marine environmental flag, your assurance that it has adopted some of the highest environmental standards for marinas in the world.